 While the effects of total quality and quantity have statistically significant (in opposite directions) effects on these proxies for reputation, the sizes of the effects are at least as important.
 Using the distributions in Table 2 and the estimates in Columns (3) and (7) of Table 4, we can calculate the impacts of changes in these measures.
-Taking the publication rankings, a move from the 25^{th} to the 75^{th} (5^{th} to 95^{th}) percentile in q_1 increases the ranking by 42 (75).
+Taking the publication rankings, a move from the 25th to the 75th (5th to 95th) percentile of q1 increases the ranking by 42 (75).
 Using the USNWR ratings, the same changes generate effects of 0.62 (1.11) on the rating.
-The interquartile change thus increases the reputational proxies by about 2/3 of a standard deviation, while a change from the 5^{th} to the 95^{th} percentile would move one's reputation nearly from the middle to near the top of the range.
-Increases in Q significantly reduce the reputational proxies, but the effects are smaller but still substantial: -18 (-32) in the publication ranking, -0.15 (-0.27) in the USNWR rating.
+The inter-quartile change thus increases the reputational proxies by about 2/3 of a standard deviation, while a change from the 5th to the 95th percentile would move one's reputation from near the middle to near the top of the range.
+Increases in Q significantly reduce the reputational proxies, although the effects are smaller but still substantial: -18 (-32) in the publication ranking, -0.15 (-0.27) in the USNWR rating.

 In Section II we argued that our estimates are tracing out the hedonic locus between scholarly efforts that generate quantity and various dimensions of quality and the scholarly reputation that they produce.
 To what extent can we interpret the estimates as reflecting the preferences of buyers of quantity and quality in this reputational market?
 This depends on the extent to which scholars (suppliers of reputation) can substitute along the different margins of quality, and between quantity and quality.
-If each produces along a (possibly personal) Leontief-type function, then the estimates that we have presented of the market locus reflect only the values that buyers attach to the determinants of reputation, given the fixed supply along each margin.
+If each produces along a (possibly personal) Leontief-type function, then the estimates that we have presented of the market locus are structural estimates of the values that buyers attach to the determinants of reputation, given the fixed supply along each margin.
 If suppliers are able to substitute along these margins, then the failure of the market returns to be equated at all margins (the facts that overall quality generates extra rewards and that quantity per se has no or even a negative impact) suggests either that suppliers are unaware of the differential returns or that they cannot fully substitute at all margins.
 Either way, the possible existence of some substitution by suppliers of reputation along these margins implies that, if anything, our results understate the degree of inequality of the partial derivatives in the demand functions R^{D}{i} .

-21The partial correlation coefficient between q_1 and the vector q{21} through q{25} is 0.
+22The partial correlation coefficient between q_1 and the vector q{21} through q{25} is 0.
 974, making it difficult to move beyond the estimates presented in Column (4).